-When you go to a restaurant, hotel, or amusement park, you expect the premises to be safe for guests.
-Unfortunately, there are often hazards at these locations in the form of slippery, unmarked surfaces, unfenced pools, inadequate security, and more, which could lead to serious injuries.
-If you believe an unsafe condition contributed to your injury, you have a right to pursue financial compensation for any resulting losses.
+When you go to a restaurant, hotel, or amusement park in Tulsa, you expect the premises to be safe for guests.
+Unfortunately, there are often hazards at these locations, such as slippery, unmarked surfaces, unfenced pools, inadequate security, and more, which could lead to serious injuries.
+If you believe an unsafe condition contributed to your injury, you can pursue financial compensation for any resulting losses.

 At Abel Law Firm, we fight to recover compensation for victims of premises liability.
-Premises liability is a type of personal injury case that occurs when someone gets injured on another person’s property.
-Most premises liability result from slip and fall accidents; however, several other circumstances could lead to this type of case.
+Premises liability is a type of personal injury case when someone gets injured on another person’s property.
+Most premises liability results from slip and fall accidents; however, several other circumstances could lead to this type of case.

 Anyone who is negligent in maintaining a safe environment for others could face financial responsibility.
-It’s crucial to hire an experienced lawyer to represent you after sustaining an injury.
+Hiring an experienced lawyer to represent you after sustaining an injury is crucial.
 Abel Law Firm understands the complex nature of premises liability cases and how to seek the justice you deserve.
 Contact us at (405) 239-7046 today for a free consultation.